konda-jayant-reddy/HMSD-Assignment-2/README.md

 ## Description

-This repository contains the source code and documentation for HMSD-Assignment2, a [brief description of your project here].
+This repository contains the source code and documentation for HMSD-Assignment2 by Team7.

 ## Table of Contents